-Ánimo Ellen Ochoa students are "agents of change," individuals who will positively impact our communities. Ánimo Ellen Ochoa students will be confident, disciplined, successful, proactive leaders who will excel in middle school, high school, college and beyond.
+Ánimo Mae Jemison students are "agents of change," individuals who will positively impact our communities. Ánimo Mae Jemison students will be confident, disciplined, successful, proactive leaders who will excel in middle school, high school, college and beyond.
 Green Dot has identified four goals that describe what it means to be an "agent of change" and an educated person in the 21st century.

-Goal #1: Ánimo Ellen Ochoa Students will be College-Directed Learners Able to think critically and analytically to understand complex concepts across the curriculum Prepared for high school curriculum meeting A-G requirements Knowledgeable of college requirements and the application process Knowledgeable of career field choices and educational pathways Goal #2: Ánimo Ellen Ochoa Students will be Cultural Learners Aware of cultural differences, unique group histories and diverse perspectives Exposed to world languages and able to understand the dynamics of language and culture Able to communicate with sensitivity within and across diverse communities Goal #3: Ánimo Ellen Ochoa Students will be Innovative Leaders Able to model ethical behavior through involvement in school functions, clubs and committees Able to contribute to the success of individuals and their community through voluntary service Effective oral communicators in distinct situations Informed participants in the democratic process Goal #4: Ánimo Ellen Ochoa Students will be Life-Long Learners Responsible, mature decision-makers Goal-oriented in their personal pursuits Able to integrate multiple uses of technology, including emerging technologies Adaptive to a wide array of professional and cultural settings through exposure to events outside the immediate community
+Goal #1: Ánimo Mae Jemison Students will be College-Directed Learners

+- Able to think critically and analytically to understand complex concepts across the curriculum - Prepared for high school curriculum meeting A-G requirements - Knowledgeable of college requirements and the application process - Knowledgeable of career field choices and educational pathways

+Goal #3: Ánimo Mae Jemison Students will be Innovative Leaders

+- Able to model ethical behavior through involvement in school functions, clubs and committees - Able to contribute to the success of individuals and their community through voluntary service - Effective oral communicators in distinct situations - Informed participants in the democratic process

+Goal #2: Ánimo Mae Jemison Students will be Cultural Learners

+- Aware of cultural differences, unique group histories and diverse perspectives - Exposed to world languages and able to understand the dynamics of language and culture - Able to communicate with sensitivity within and across diverse communities

+Goal #4: Ánimo Mae Jemison Students will be Life-Long Learners

+- Responsible, mature decision-makers - Goal-oriented in their personal pursuits - Able to integrate multiple uses of technology, including emerging technologies - Adaptive to a wide array of professional and cultural settings through exposure to events outside the immediate community